finos/legend-studio/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for submitting a pull request!
 Before making a PR, please read our contributing guidelines https://github.com/finos/legend-studio/blob/master/CONTRIBUTING.md

-Please note that the <...team-name...> team requires two approvals before merging most PRs.
+Please note that the Legend Studio team requires two approvals before merging most PRs.

 For issue references: Add a comma-separated list of a [closing word](https://help.github.com/articles/closing-issues-via-commit-messages/) followed by the ticket number fixed by the PR. (it should be underlined in the preview if done correctly)

-If you are making a change that should have a docs update: submit another PR at: <...doc-repo-link...>
+If you are making a change that should have a docs update: submit another PR at: https://github.com/finos/legend -->
--->

 | Q                       | A                                                                                                          |